latwii/lawofone.space/README.md

 + Please note that this site is a work-in-progress.

-#### full text search
+#### full text search & github

-You can use the search bar at our [GitHub repository](https://github.com/latwii/latwii) to search inside the text of the transcripts.
+You can search the full text of the corpus by visiting this page.
 The search bar at the top left of the main page is currently a bit slow and will only search the short descriptions for each transcript.

+You can browse the entire archive on our [GitHub page](https://github.com/latwii/lawofone.space).

 ## statistics